dmstr/docker-roj/README.md

 ## About

+Roj is a Docker management environment in a container build on native tools.
-Roj is based on native Docker tools to build swarms with `docker-machine` and manage stacks with `docker-compose`.
+It is meant to provision hosts and configure swarms with `docker-machine` and manage stacks with `docker-compose` though a Docker client.

-Since all tools are run from a docker container the created configurations, stored under `/roj` in the container and mounted from on a host-volume, remain portable.
+Since all tools are run from a container, the created configurations, stored under `/roj/config` in the container and mounted from on a host-volume, remain portable.

-You can use portainer as
+You can use [portainer](http://portainer.io/) as Web UI to your Docker endpoints.

 ## Requirements